sezanzeb/input-remapper/HELP.md

 files already needed for xkb even worse.
 This idea was not considered for long, so no "third" branch exists.

-**Fourth idea**: Based on the first idea, instead of using keycodes greater than 255, use unused keycodes starting from 255, going down.
-Issues existed when two buttons with the same keycode are pressed at the same time, so the goal is to avoid such overlaps.
-For example, if keycode 10 should be mapped to Shift_L.
-It is impossible to write "!" using this mapped button and a second keyboard, except if pressing key 10 triggers key-mapper to write key 253 into the /dev device, while mapping key 10 to nothing.
-Unfortunately linux just completely ignores some keycodes.
+**Fourth idea**: Based on the second idea, instead of using keycodes greater than 255, use unused keycodes starting from 255, going down.
+For example pressing key 10 triggers key-mapper to write key 253 into the /dev device, while mapping key 10 to nothing.
+This has the same problem, the device capabilities ignore many of those keycodes.
 140 works, 145 won't, 150 works.
-EDIT: I think this is because of "capabilities", however, injecting keycodes won't work at all anyway, see the fifth idea.

 **Fifth idea**: Instead of writing xkb symbol files, just disable all mouse buttons with a single symbol file.
 Key-mapper listens for key events